Pickled herring: Geographic distribution

 In the Nordic countries, once the pickling process is finished and depending on which of the dozens of herring flavourings (mustard, onion, garlic, lingonberries etc.) are selected, it is eaten with dark rye bread, crisp bread, sour cream, or potatoes.
-This dish is common at Christmas, Easter and Midsummer, where it is frequently accompanied by spirits like akvavit.
+This dish is common at Christmas, Easter, and Midsummer, where it is frequently accompanied by spirits like akvavit.

 Soused herring (maatjesharing or just maatjes in Dutch) is an especially mild salt herring, which is made from young, immature herrings.
 The herrings are ripened for a couple of days in oak barrels in a salty solution, or brine.
 In English, a "soused herring" can also be a cooked marinated herring.

 Rollmops are pickled herring fillets rolled (hence the name) into a cylindrical shape around a piece of pickled gherkin or an onion.
 They are thought to have developed as a special treat in 19th century Berlin, and the word borrowed from the German.

 Fish cured through pickling or salting have long been consumed in the British Isles.
 Like jellied eel, it was primarily eaten by, and is sometimes associated with, the working class.
 Kipper is a dish eaten in Great Britain, Ireland, and parts of Canada.
 It consists of a split open herring, pickled or salted, and cold-smoked.

-Red herring is similar to kippers but is whole and ungutted; it is more heavily salted and is smoked for 2-3 weeks.
+Red herring is similar to kippers but is whole and ungutted; it is more heavily salted and is smoked for 2–3 weeks.
 The main UK export markets are Europe and West Africa.

 Pickled herring, especially brined herring, is common in Russia and Ukraine, where it is served cut into pieces and seasoned with sunflower oil and onions, or can be part of herring salads, such as dressed herring (Сельдь под шубой, Оселедець під шубою, lit. 'herring under a fur coat'), which are usually prepared with vegetables and seasoned with mayonnaise dressing.

 Brined herring is common in Ashkenazi Jewish cuisine, perhaps best known for vorschmack salad known in English simply as "chopped herring" and as schmaltz herring in Yiddish.
 In Israel it is commonly known as dag maluach which means "salted fish".

 Pickled herring can also be found in the cuisine of Hokkaidō in Japan, where families traditionally preserved large quantities for winter.

 In Nova Scotia, Canada, pickled herring with onions is called "Solomon Gundy" (not to be confused with the Jamaican pickled fish pâté of the same name).

-"Bismarck herring" (German Bismarckhering) is the common name for pickled herring in Germany, and is sometimes sold elsewhere under that name.
+"Bismarck herring" (German Bismarckhering) is the common name for pickled herring in Germany, and the product is sometimes sold elsewhere under that name.
 There are various theories as to why the product is associated with Bismarck.